The Unidata platform consists of a set of modules, allowing you to create MDM systems with only the tools and features you need.

 Draft.
 Provides a single service for working with drafts

-DQ core. (included in the Community Edition).
-Using data quality rules.
-It can work both in streaming mode and with the data subsystem (via the Data module).
+DQ core (included in Community Edition).
+Uses data quality rules.
+Can work both in streaming mode and with the data subsystem (via the Data module).

 Meta.
 Provides working with data model parts:

-Data (included in the Community Edition).
-Working with data model and records.
+Data (included in Community Edition).
+Works with data model and records.

-Access to all the functionality for working with records and relationships between them, including storing data in a DBMS;
+Access to all the functionality for working with records and relations between them, including data storage in the DBMS;

 Data model management layer, includes model validation, model storage, and auxiliary services for navigating the data model;